Be a leader in work health

 - advocating for registered training organisations to include worker health in their programs

-- have work health policies and promote the importance and benefits to members
+- have work health and wellbeing policies and promote the importance and benefits to members

 - advocating work health, safety and wellbeing through board members